Skip to main content

 Directory Listings and Promotion

-Can I share that my company is listed in the Digital Planning Directory?
+Can I share that my organisation is listed in the Digital Planning Directory?

 Absolutely!
 We encourage you to share the news about your listing through your own channels and social media.
-It’s a great way to highlight your company’s presence in the Directory!
+It’s a great way to highlight your organisation’s presence in the Directory!

 How should I promote my listing?